graphile/crystal/postgraphile/website/postgraphile/index.md

 have `npx` installed you can try it out with:

 ```
-npx postgraphile -P postgraphile/presets/amber -e -c 'postgres:///mydb' -s public
+npx pgl -P pgl/amber -e -c 'postgres:///mydb'
 ```

-(replacing the connection string with a PostgreSQL connection string to your database)
+_(Replace the connection string with a PostgreSQL connection string to your database.
+If your data is not located in the `public` schema of your database you can specify a comma-separated list of database schemas with `-s a,b,c`.)_